MiaShpan/ProxyServer/README.txt

-*This assignment was done under the computer graphics course, some of the code was written by the instructor as part of the assignment.
+*This assignment was done under the computer networks course, some of the code was written by the instructor as part of the assignment.

 Sockspy.java
 The class contains the main function - it creates a MultiThreadedProxyServer object and runs it.